tan-11/Dockerized-Big-Data-Resource-Manager/README.md

 - Python: Python 3.x and pip.

 ## Usage
-### Admin Access
+### Admin Access (run by "python3 admin.py")
 1. Navigate to the Admin Login page (URL will depend on your host setup).
 2. Default Credentials (Change for production):
   - Username: admin
   - Password: 123456